OmarKhalafallah/Third_REPO/README.md

-## Project Files\n\n- \demo.txt`: A simple text file included to demonstrate the file structure.
+demo.txt`: A simple text file included to demonstrate the file structure.
 To view, simply use the command `cat demo.txt`."